|Puppies for sale|

 |Our Friesian Blog|

-This is Feedback from our customers that have bred to our Friesian stallion RAVEN or have a foal by RAVEN .
+This is Feedback from our customers that have bred to one of ours Friesian stallions or have a foal by one of our Friesian stallions

 Hi Judy, Sylvia had her foal this morning.
 He is the sweetest baby ever.
 She is such a very very good mom.
 Most babies have had in the past had been so scared of people at first.
 Not this one.
 He is like a puppy.
 He follows me around the stall.
 I take 2 steps he takes 2 steps.
 I was actually cuddling with him when he was sleeping.
 I am so very happy.
 I am glad he is a boy.
 Attached are some photos which are kind of dark.
 I will get some more soon of them outside.
 Thank you thank you thank you Judy.
 Oh and tell Raven thank you I think he will be hopefully seeing Sylvia in the spring I will love to do a breed back.
 Thanks Jodi